civican/legisinfo/44-1/bills/C-70/bill_text.md

 The Act is amended by adding the following after section 17:

-#### **Identity of Employees and Human Sources**
+#### Identity of Employees and Human Sources

 ### Section 33

 The Act is amended by adding the following after section 18.2:

-#### **Disclosure of Information**
+#### Disclosure of Information

 ### Section 34

   **(1)** Paragraph 19(2)(a) of the Act is replaced by the following:

-    where the information may be used in the investigation or prosecution of an alleged contravention of any law of Canada or a province, to **any person** having jurisdiction to investigate the alleged contravention and to the Attorney General of Canada and the Attorney General of the province in which proceedings in respect of the alleged contravention may be taken;
+    where the information may be used in the investigation or prosecution of an alleged contravention of any law of Canada or a province, to any person having jurisdiction to investigate the alleged contravention and to the Attorney General of Canada and the Attorney General of the province in which proceedings in respect of the alleged contravention may be taken;

   **(2)** Paragraph 19(2)(d) of the Act is replaced by the following:

-    where, in the opinion of the Minister, disclosure of the information to any **person or entity** is essential in the public interest and that interest clearly outweighs any invasion of privacy that could result from the disclosure, to that person or **entity**.
+    where, in the opinion of the Minister, disclosure of the information to any person or entity is essential in the public interest and that interest clearly outweighs any invasion of privacy that could result from the disclosure, to that person or entity.

   **(3)** Section 19 of the Act is amended by adding the following after subsection (2):